How to prevent or treat egg binding

 Why take the crate outside with duck still inside?
 Remember the thing we said about broody ducks not pooping?
 Well, when you remove a broody duck from her nest, you’ll have about 30-60 seconds before the poop explosion comes.
 Trust us that you do not want to have this happen indoors if you can avoid it.

-5. Tempting though it may be, do NOT pet and touch your duck (or at least do so as little as possible) while she’s in the process of going broody.
-Being touched will keep your duck in sexually active/egg laying mode hormonally, rather than transitioning to broody mode.
+Tempting though it may be, do NOT pet and touch your duck (or at least do so as little as possible) while she’s in the process of going broodyespecially on her “sexy regions” (top of head, back of neck, and back).
+Being touched will incline your duck to stay in sexually active/egg laying mode hormonally, rather than transitioning to broody mode.

 Once your duck goes broody, you can return to normal levels of physical affection.